hgv-rc/projects/README.md

 ```
 year_n is the year the students within that directory will be graduating or have graduated.

-student_n is the name of the student.
+project_n is the name of the project.

 Instructions on how to run or install the project will be explained in the project's directory.